andrewmarkdale/SQA_BankingGroupProject/phase3/README.md

    4) ./autotest.sh
    Note: The tests will print out in the terminal and will be saved to 2 files testlog.txt and testfailures.txt.
 All tests working on an Ubuntu linux machine.

+   Recommend using the pdf version of the failuretable as it maintains the formatting better.